Minneapolis Hernia Mesh Injury Lawyers

 Holding Manufacturers Responsible for Negligence

 Hernia mesh implant surgery is one of the most common surgeries in the world, and more than one million hernia repair surgeries occur each year in the U.S. alone.
 Unfortunately, the large number of surgeries that occur mean there is also an increased number of reported complications and injuries.
 If you or someone you loved has been injured by hernia mesh, it’s possible that the manufacturer is to blame, meaning thousands of others are likely to have faced the same injuries.
-GoldenbergLaw, PLLC has handled countless mass tort claims since 1986, including defective medical device cases, and we know how to take your case from here so the only thing you need to concern yourself with is healing.
+GoldenbergLaw, PLLC in Minneapolis, Minnesota has handled countless mass tort claims since 1986, including defective medical device cases.
+Our hernia mesh lawyers know how to take your case from here so the only thing you need to concern yourself with is healing.

 Why Do Hernias Happen?